 The Plan is currently the Company's only equity compensation plan under which it makes awards.
-The Plan was originally approved by the Board and adopted by the majority of our stockholders on November 13, 2007, and amended and restated and approved by the Board and approved by the majority of our stockholders on May 7, 2015 to increase the number of shares of common stock authorized under the Plan to 11,940,000 shares, and to make other changes.
-The Plan was amended on June 8, 2016 to increase in the number of shares reserved for issuance under the Plan to 18,940,000 shares, on May 25, 2017 to increase the number of shares reserved for issuance under the Plan to 25,940,000 and on May 24, 2018 to increase the number of shares reserved for issuance under the Plan to 40,940,000.
-Under Proposal No. 3 in this proxy statement, the Company is proposing to increase the number of shares reserved for issuance under the Plan by 12,000,000 shares.
+The Plan was originally approved by the Board and adopted by the majority of our stockholders on November 13, 2007, and amended and restated and approved by the Board and approved by the majority of our stockholders on May 7, 2015 to increase the number of shares of Common Stock authorized under the Plan to 918,461 shares, and to make other changes.
+The Plan was amended on June 8, 2016 to increase in the number of shares reserved for issuance under the Plan to 1,456,923 shares, on May 25, 2017 to increase the number of shares reserved for issuance under the Plan to 1,995,384, on May 24, 2018 to increase the number of shares reserved for issuance under the Plan to 3,149,230, and on April 24, 2019 to increase the number of shares reserved for issuance under the Plan to 4,072,307, and to make other changes.
 The Plan is used for plan-based awards for officers, other employees, consultants, advisors and non-employee directors.
 The Company can issue stock options, stock appreciation rights, restricted stock units and other stock-based awards under the Plan.

-In connection with the 2013 Merger, the Company assumed all of the options that were issued and outstanding immediately prior to the Merger as issued by TransEnterix Surgical, a party to the Merger, and adjusted based on the Merger exchange ratio, which are now exercisable for approximately 1,126,237 shares of common stock.
-Such options were granted under the TransEnterix, Inc. 2006 Stock Plan (the "2006 Plan") which was assumed by the Company in the Merger.
+In connection with a 2013 merger transaction, the Company assumed all of the options that were issued and outstanding immediately prior to the merger as issued by TransEnterix Surgical, a party to the merger, and adjusted based on the merger exchange ratio, which are now exercisable for approximately 86,633 shares of Common Stock.
+Such options were granted under the TransEnterix, Inc. 2006 Stock Plan (the "2006 Plan") which was assumed by the Company in the merger.
 The 2006 Plan is maintained solely for the purpose of the stock options granted under such 2006 Plan that remain outstanding; no future awards are authorized to be made under the 2006 Plan.